Permanent and Total (P&T) VA Disability Ratings for PTSD

 - 100% – “Total occupational and social impairment, due to such symptoms as: gross impairment in thought processes or communication; persistent delusions or hallucinations; grossly inappropriate behavior; persistent danger of hurting self or others; intermittent inability to perform activities of daily living (including maintenance of minimal personal hygiene); disorientation to time or place; memory loss for names of close relatives, own occupation, or own name.”

-In some rating decision letters, there is a Permanent and Total box that will be checked if your 100 percent PTSD rating is permanent.
-On others, there may be language like “Eligibility to Dependents Chapter 35 DEA / CHAMPVA are established” or “no future exams are scheduled” – both of which indicate permanence.
-The exact language may vary with different VA Regional Offices.
+In some rating decision letters, there is a permanent and total box that will be checked if your 100 percent post-traumatic stress disorder rating is permanent.
+In others, there may be language like “Eligibility to Dependents Chapter 35 DEA / CHAMPVA are established” or “no future exams are scheduled” – both of which indicate permanence.
+The exact language may vary depending on the VA Regional Office.

 Share this Post